CoderSergiy/csms/README.md

-# csms-demo
+# CSMS
 Charging Station Management System (CSMS)

 The central system that manages Charge Points and has the information for authorizing users for using its Charge Points.

 ## Roadmap of the project
-The goal of the current project design demo csms system based on docker to test charge points locally or hosted by yourself.
+The goal of the current project design open-source csms system based on docker to work with charge points.

+Planned milestones and features:

+- [ ] Support OCPP 1.6
+- [ ] Support OCPP 2.0
+- [ ] System access control (different levels)
+- [ ] Payment sysytems

 How to Contribute
 ------